|When we stitch we are

 TO SECURE METALLIC THREAD TO THE BACK OF THE WORK:

-stitches over them as each cross stitch is completed.
-Ends should be under
+them as each cross stitch is completed.
+Ends should be under no less than

 a.
 Start 7 stitches from where you want to start stitching on front.

 b.
 Insert needle under 3 threads on the ‘back’ of the work.

 c.
 Pull thread almost through the threads, leaving a small tail.